Justin01Wu/others/aws/aws.md

 - DynamoDb supports conditional update (first wins for strict banking application ) and atomic counter(last wins)
 - DynamoDB uses optimistic concurrency control
 - DynamoDB uses conditional writes for consistency
+- Currently, in DynamoDB, an index cannot be modified once it is created.

 ## Message
 - Queue names are limited to 80 characters.
 Alphanumeric characters plus hyphens (-) and underscores (_) are allowed.
 Queue names must be unique within an AWS account